deyrudra/SmarterVenting/README.md

 # SmarterVenting
 This is a Smarter Venting system that uses a hierarchy for prioritization of when to open vents, and at which degree.

+*Note*: This system uses the esp32 SoC, specifically the Lolin D32.

 Hierarchy:
 1. Priority Rooms
    - Rooms above a garage.